beejjorgensen/bgnet/src/bgnet.md

 one-two punch: you might have read past the end of one packet and onto the next in a single `recv()` call.
 That is, you have a work buffer with one complete packet, and an incomplete part of the next packet!
 Bloody heck.
-(But this is why you made your work buffer large enough to hold _two_ packets—in case this happened!)
+(But this is why you made your work buffer large enough to hold _two_ packets---in case this happened!)

 Since you know the length of the first packet from the header, and you've been